add-to-Cart/parallel/README.md

-Face and id recognition using PHP, Node.js
+Face and RFID recognition using PHP, Node.js